-The municipality annually undertook a comprehensive organisational development exercise for the entire institution.
-The objective is the alignment of the current and future organisational needs.
-The current organisational structure which is under review was approved by Council in January 2017.
+The municipality undertook a comprehensive organisational development exercise for the entire institution, alignment of the old and new organisational structure and new structure was approved by Council in June 2016.
+Currently the Municipality in the process of conducting job evaluation for all position in the approved organisational structure.